EV Diagnostics · Precision Oncology

 no other diagnostic can see.

-ONCO Diagnostics LLC owns and licenses extracellular-vesicle–based diagnostic technology that generates quantitative, cell-specific tumor data at the point of biopsy — informing therapy selection for breast cancer patients without disrupting standard histopathology.
+ONCO Diagnostics owns, licenses, and provides specialty laboratory services around extracellular-vesicle–based diagnostic technology — generating quantitative, cell-specific tumor data at the point of biopsy to inform therapy selection for breast cancer patients without disrupting standard histopathology.

 IP Origin: George Mason University